 OVITO offers an extensive set of modifier functions to choose from (see reference section), each performing a specific task like selecting, coloring, analyzing, or filtering particle structures.
 By combining these basic building blocks and arranging them in a pipeline sequence, you can visualize or analyze the simulation dataset in exactly the way you need it.

 A key advantage of this approach is that the data pipeline lets you retroactively change, delete or amend the applied operations if needed.
 No modifications you make to the dataset are permanent.
-You always have the possibility to adjust individual operations later on, remove them again from the pipeline, or insert additional operations at any point.
+You always have the possibility to subsequently adjust individual operations, remove them again from the pipeline, or insert additional operations.

 The program keeps around an unmodified copy of the pipeline’s input data in memory, and whenever you change the pipeline in some way, OVITO recomputes the output of the pipeline and updates the display to reflect your changes.
 This happens automatically and almost in real-time.

 Similar types of “non-destructive” workflow concepts can be found in modern photo editing and 3D modeling programs, for example.
 In OVITO this approach provides you with a great deal of flexibility while designing and exploring new data analysis and visualization setups.
-And the pipeline architecture offers another important advantage: Once you have figured out the right modification steps to solve your specific analysis problem, you can apply the same processing pipeline to as many other input datasets as you like and batch-process a whole set of simulation trajectories.
+And the pipeline architecture offers another important advantage: Once you have figured out the right modification steps to solve your specific analysis problem, you can apply the same processing pipeline to any number of other input datasets and batch-process a whole range of simulation trajectories.

 The pipeline editor, shown in the screenshot on the right, is the central place in OVITO’s user interface where you perform most operations.
 It displays the current data pipeline and lets you insert new modifiers into the pipeline, reorder them and edit their parameters.
 The editor is divided into three sections: